JamesLavin/recursive_selective_match/README.md

     end

-`RecursiveSelectiveMatch` is a clean reimplementation and extension of `SelectiveRecursiveMatch`, a library I wrote at Teladoc to solve the same problem.
+`RecursiveSelectiveMatch` is a clean reimplementation and extension of `SelectiveRecursiveMatch`, a library I wrote at [Teladoc](https://www.teladoc.com/) to solve the same problem.
 I have reimplemented it to write cleaner code on my second attempt.
 (As Fred Brooks wrote, "plan to throw one away; you will, anyhow.")
 While I wrote this library on my own time and have added features not present in the original, my inspiration to create this and the time spent building my initial implementation both came from Teladoc, so thank you, Teladoc!
+Thanks also to [CareDox](https://caredox.com/), where I work now and have begun extending this library.

 ## Changelog